Same-sex marriages and gay rights in Kansas

 "We’re quite pleased she’s keeping her campaign promise and we’re not surprised," 4

-He also said that the proposed anti-LGBT legislation represents the:
+He also said that a proposed anti-LGBT bill represents the:

-Referring to Fred Phelps, who headed the strongly anti-gay Westboro Baptist Church, he said:
+Referring to Fred Phelps, who headed the strongly anti-gay Westboro Baptist Church, in Topeka, KS, he said:

 "Fred Phelps would be proud."

 Governor Kelly kept her promise.
-Signing the execcutive order was her first official act.
+Signing the executive order was her first official act.
 2 She said: